Skip to content

 If you would prefer a quieter dog, training it from an early age around other dogs and strangers will help.

-What is the temperament & personality of a Jack Chi?
+What is the average weight & height of a Jack Chi?

 The Jack Russell chihuahua mix is typically friendly and playful, but they can get defensive if they are mistreated or feel in danger.